 We have two Adams balloons.
 Just Ducky is a 90,000 cubic foot balloon that stands 75 feet tall or about seven stories and is 55 feet wide.
 Floating Awaysis is 105,000 cubic foot balloon standing 80 feet tall or about eight stories and is 60 feet wide.

 Bag: A heavy canvas container that holds the envelope.

 Basket or Gondola: The wicker carriage that holds people, fuel tanks, and other flight equipment.

 Burner: Apparatus that changes liquid propane to vapor and supplies ignition for flame.

-Chase Crew: People who assist the pilot in launch, flight, chase, landing, deflation and pack up.
+Chase Crew: People who assist the pilot in setting up, launching, chasing, landing, deflating and packing away the balloon.

 Chase Vehicle: Vehicle used by chase crew to carry balloon to launch site and to retrieve it at landing site.